moq-wg/moq-transport/draft-lcurley-moq-transport.md

 ## Session initialization {#session-init}

 The first stream opened is a client-initiated bidirectional stream where the peers exchange SETUP messages ({{message-setup}}).
-The subsequent streams MAY be either unidirectional and bidirectional.
+The subsequent streams MAY be either unidirectional or bidirectional.
 For exchanging content, an application would typically send a unidirectional stream containing a single OBJECT message ({{message-object}}), as putting more than one object into one stream may create head-of-line blocking delays.
-However if one object has a hard dependency on another object, putting them on the same stream could be a valid choice.
+However, if one object has a hard dependency on another object, putting them on the same stream could be a valid choice.

 ## Cancellation {#session-cancellation}
 A QUIC stream MAY be canceled at any point with an error code.